Constipation in Dogs - Causes, Treatment And Vet Warning Signs

 constipated.
 Most dogs need at least two walks a day of sufficient duration

 for their breed.
-(See our dog breed page to look up your dog's exercise
+(Visit our dog breed page to look up your dog's exercise

 needs) Exercise aids in keeping a dog's tummy muscles strong which in turn